 If you have an F1.8 and an F4 lens, the f/1.8 is the best for low-light situations since it will use more light.
 When using a f/1.8 lens on your D5500, you don’t need to use a flash.

 Zoom lenses have a double-digit maximum aperture.
 The maximum aperture is variable meaning it changes as the focal length changes.
 So, the maximum aperture for a 55-200mm f/4-5.6 lens would be f4.5 at 55mm, but if you zoom to 200mm, the maximum aperture would be f5.6.

 The type of lens

-- Ultra wide: The focal length for ultra wide angle lenses is around 24mm and below, in 35mm-format.
+- Ultra-wide: The focal length for ultra wide angle lenses is around 24mm and below, in 35mm-format.
 They help you capture a wider scene.
-Ultra wide lens are best for architecture, landscape, and interior photography.
+Ultra wide lens is best for architecture, landscape, and interior photography.

 - Wide angle: Their focal length ranges from 24mm to 35mm.
 They come in both primes and zooms, and their maximum aperture is either variable or fixed.
 You can use them for an extended field of view to get a close minimum focusing.
 Also, you can use it when you want to fit the subject in the frame or even for portraits.

 - Standard/Normal Lenses: A good example of a standard lens is the kit lens that came with your DSLR camera, which may have a focal length of around 35-70mm.
 Normal lenses can either zoom or primes, and their image characteristic is either telephotos and wide angles.
 Also, standard lenses are versatile, and you can use them for landscape, documentary, street, or portrait.
 The 50mm f/1.8 is a standard lens.